-Elektra and Larry had started talking about another one of these Godard’s movies, I didn’t catch the title.
+Elektra and Larry had started talking about another one of this Godard’s movies, I didn’t catch the title.

 I wanted just to lift her gently up off my lap, but of course I was too shy to do so, or to say anything.
-I might mention here that perhaps one cause of my paralysis of will was the fact that Larry had taken out a small porcelain pipe and filled it with hashish, and that I had partaken of it.
+I might mention here that perhaps one cause of my paralysis of will was the fact that Larry had taken out a small porcelain pipe and filled it with what he said was hashish, and that I had partaken of it.

-Elektra handed me the pipe again and I duly dragged away, wondering if it were possible to get gangrene from having a girl sit on your lap too long.
+The pipe made its rounds and eventually Elektra handed it to me again, Larry lighted me up with an expensive-looking silvery butane lighter and I duly dragged away, wondering if it were possible to get gangrene from having a girl sit on your lap too long.